 4 Reasons Why You SHOULDN'T Hire Your Friend or Family to Shoot Your Wedding

-WE GET A LOT OF INQUIRES FROM POTENTIAL COUPLES THAT END BY SAYING
+WE GET A LOT OF INQUIRIES FROM POTENTIAL COUPLES THAT END BY SAYINg:

 After receiving our most recent "our friend is going to shoot for us" email we decided to sit down and talk about it.
 Out of that conversation came these 4 top reasons on why you shouldn't hire your friend or family to shoot your wedding for you- continue reading below for more!

 1. A PROFESSIONAL IS A PROFESSIONAL FOR A REASON

 We've been there, done that.
 Seriously.
 Everyone has to start somewhere, we get that- we had to too, and we're so thankful for all of the couples who took a chance on us on our first season!
 Before getting into wedding photography though, all of us went through a 4 year intensive program at Sheridan College and we all walked away with our BAA's in Photography.
 Prior to weddings we all have shot various events, worked with clients, pre and post-processing, deadlines, contracts, we know our cameras inside out, have worked and continue to regularly work with different lighting situations (indoor, outdoor, harsh light, overcast, off and on camera flash, strobe lights) the list can go on and on.

 2. IT'S A 2 MAN/ woman, JOB